 - Environmental Security & Policy

 Abegail (Abby) Anderson is the Program Coordinator and Communications Specialist at the Wilson Center’s Environmental Change and Security Program.
-Her work focuses on the nexus of environmental change, food and water security, blue food systems, development, gender, and nature based solutions, with a regional focus on the Indo-Pacific and other coastal regions that are increasingly vulnerable to the impacts of climate change.
+Her work focuses on the nexus of environmental change, oceans, food and water security, blue food systems, development, gender, and nature based solutions, with a regional focus on the Indo-Pacific and other coastal regions that are increasingly vulnerable to the impacts of climate change.